Why Look for Plant Based Certified?

 Health, Animal Rights, Concern for the Environment, Dietary Restrictions, Vegetarian, Vegan.

-An increasing number of people are seeking out plant-based foods as a staple to their diet.
-Companies know this and so an increasing number of products are being marked as friendly to or marketed as meeting the expectation to those seeking a plant-based or vegan diet.
+An increasing number of consumers are seeking out plant-based foods as a staple to their diet.
+Companies know this and so an increasing number of products are being marked as friendly to or marketed as meeting the expectation to those seeking to increase plant-based foods in their diet.

-When a product is marked with Global Plant Based Certified, it means that the product has not only proven that all of its ingredients are plant derived, but that the company is in constant communication with our oversite organization.
-Additionally, the companies baring the Global Plant Based Certified agree allow inspections that guarantee that no short-cuts are being taken and the products remain 100% plant based.
+When a product is marked with the Global Plant Based Certified logo , it means that the product has met the criteria set out in the Global Plant Based standard and that the manufacturing company is in constant communication with our oversite organization.
+Additionally, the companies manufacturing the food products that carry the Global Plant Based Certified logo agree to allow GPBC inspections of their facilities as an added guarantee that the criteria set out in the GPBC Standard have been met.

-What is the difference between “plant-based” and “vegan”?
+What is the difference between “plant-based” and “vegan” diet?